Tev96/Mimo/README.md

 ## Introduction

-This repository serves as evidence of my successful completion of the Python course offered by Mimo.
-Throughout the course, I gained a solid foundation in Python programming and learned various concepts and techniques that are fundamental to the language.
-This README file provides an overview of the course and highlights the key topics covered.
+This repository serves as evidence of my successful completion of the Python and SQL courses offered by Mimo.
+Throughout the Python course, I gained a solid understanding of the language and learned various concepts and techniques that form the core of Python programming.
+From basic syntax to more advanced topics like object-oriented programming, I explored a wide range of Python's capabilities.

+Additionally, the SQL course provided me with a comprehensive understanding of structured query language.
+I learned how to design and manipulate databases, execute complex queries, and optimize database performance.

 ### Course Name: Python Programming